nexiality/documentation/commands/excel/csv(file,worksheet,range,output).md

 ### Description
-This command transform a contiguous cell `range` (could be ranges, see below) from a Excel `worksheet` to a CSV file (`output`).
+This command transforms a contiguous cell `range` (could be ranges, see below) from a Excel `worksheet` to a CSV file (`output`).
 The `file` parameter represents the Excel file to read from.

 The `range` parameter can either represent one contiguous range, such as `A1:M40` (contiguous from cell A1 through